MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/use-prompts-objects.md

 ---
 title: Use prompts objects
-description: Prompts are a platform capability of MicroStrategy that refine the data displayed in reports, documents, and dashboards.
+description: Prompts are a platform capability of Strategy that refine the data displayed in reports, documents, and dashboards.
 The system poses the prompt as a question during execution of a dashboard, document, or report, and the answer determines the data that is returned.
 A prompt is similar to a filter; both are applied at runtime and customize the results of data that is returned from a data source.
 The actual prompt definition cannot be changed at runtime, but the answers to the prompt can be changed dynamically.
-Together with filtering, prompts allow you to build feature-rich applications by leveraging core MicroStrategy platform capabilities.
+Together with filtering, prompts allow you to build feature-rich applications by leveraging core Strategy platform capabilities.
 ---

 <Available since="2021 Update 1" />